jizh6311/go-blogs-webapp/README.md

 2. Start local MongoDB.
 The default .exe file is at ../MongoDB/Server/3.4/bin/mongod.exe
 3. Go to <project_directory>/main and run ```go run app.go``` to start the web app on localhost:8000
 4. Go to <project_directory>/test and run ```go test ./...``` can execute all unit tests.
-Run ```go test``` under each test folder can every single test class
+Run ```go test``` under each test folder can execute every single test class

-## Go Echo Frameword Document
+## Go Echo Framework Document
 https://echo.labstack.com/

 ## Other Suggestions